dongmingh/v1performance/README.md

 Note that the action is ignored.

-####instantiate a chaicode
+####Instantiate a chaincode

-To install a chaincode, set the transType as install:
+To instantiate a chaincode, set the transType as instantiate:

     "transMode": "Simple",
     "transType": "instantiate",